DorcasToto/Neighborhood/README.md

 # Installation

-a.
-Create and activate virtualenv.
+- Create and activate virtualenv.
-b.
-Install required packages
+- Install required packages:
 pip install -r backend/requirements.txt.

-c.
-Setup
+# Setup

-cd backend copy settings.py.txt to settings.py and update the db credentials.(If you are using SQLLite)
+- copy settings.py.txt to settings.py and update the db credentials.(If you are using SQLLite)
-d.
-Setup database
+- Setup database
-python manage.py migrate
+- run python manage.py migrate
-e.
-Run the server
+- Run the server
-python manage.py runserver
+- Check if the application is running correctly
-f.
-Check if the application is running correctly
+- Create a superuser for the admin backend
-g.
-Create a superuser for the admin backend python manage.py createsuperuser
+- run python manage.py createsuperuser and input the credentials
-h.
-Login as superuser
+- Login as superuser

 # Endpoints
 You can access the api end points by visiting the following sites